contactlab/contacthub-sdk-dotnet/README.md

 #### Add or update customer with extended properties

 The extended properties have a dynamic structure that is defined in the server-side workspace configuration.
-You can not have on client an auto-builder that get a class already structured as extendend properties on server side.
+You can not have on client an auto-builder that get a class already structured as extended properties on server side.
 You must build your data structure exactly as it is structured on the server.
 Extended properties validator is not available in this sdk.
 For each extended property you must use the correct datatype.
 Available datatype are:
 * ExtendedPropertyString: string